richpeck/exception_handler/README.md

 }
 ````

---

 The `layout` system has changed between [`0.7.7.0`](releases/tag/v0.7.7.0) and [`0.8.0.0`](releases/tag/v0.8.0.0).

-Building on the former's adoption of HTTP status-centric layouts (IE layouts depending on which HTTP status code was issued), it is now the case that we have the `all`, `5xx` and `4xx` options - allowing us to manage the layouts for blocks of HTTP errors respectively:
+Building on the former's adoption of HTTP status-centric layouts, it is now the case that we have the `all`, `5xx` and `4xx` options - allowing us to manage the layouts for blocks of HTTP errors respectively:

     # config/application.rb
     config.exception_handler = {